San Francisco, California

 The entire park was beautiful and I wish we had more time to explore more of the map!

-Recommend getting here early to beat the crowd and get a reasonable parking spot.
+Recommend getting to the Muir Woods early to beat the crowd and get a reasonable parking spot.
 If you are not driving, they are not kidding with the warning of “no cell phone service” at the park so plan accordingly.
 This is certainly a must see in the San Francisco area and is easily a repeat visit destination.
 There are so many hiking trails to explore!